rjohnson2590/backbone-tutorials/Tutorial.md

         }
     });

 Next, we actually define the collection.
-This is pretty similar to all the other Backbone classes that we extend:
+This is pretty similar to all the other Backbone classes that we extend, just with the special attribute `model` that we need to match up to the kind of model we want to store in this collection.

     var TextCollection = Backbone.Collection.extend({
         model : TextModel
     });

-After this. we need to make our view for the **collection** and write our event handlers for the collection.
+After this, we need to make our view for the **collection** and write our event handlers for the collection.
+This is going to be the bulk of our moving parts for this program.
 The view for the collection will display all of our individual views as well have a button that will add a new &ldquo;blank&rdquo; text field into our page (with the default text &ldquo;Enter something here&rdquo;).

     var TextCollectionView = Backbone.View.extend({
         render : function () {